dystobic/writeups/DUCTF/2021/outBackdoor/README.md

 W...w...Wait?
 Who put this backdoor out back here?
 ```
+___
+##### Note

-When running the exploit remotely, though, the program crashed because of the `movaps` issue expecting the stack to be 16-byte aligned.
+When running the exploit remotely the program crashes because of the so called _movaps issue_.
+`movaps` is an assembly instruction that is used in some syscalls like `do_system` and it expects the stack to be 16-byte aligned.
+Because we just brutally overwrote the return address of `main` instead of using a clean `call outBackdoor` our stack at the point of calling into `system` is not aligned correctly.
-In order to deal with that I overwrote the return address with the address of `outBackdoor + 1` instead, skipping the first `push rbp` instruction
+To deal with that I used the address of `outBackdoor + 1` in the exploit instead - skipping the first `push rbp` instruction and therefore keeping the stack alignment intact.
-aligning the stack correctly again.
+___

 See [exploit](./exploit.py) for an automation of the exploit written in python.